French conquest of Algeria: Rise of Abdelkader

-Muhieddine, the father of Abdelkader and the superior of a religious brotherhood, who had spent time in the Dey's jails for opposing the dey's rule, launched attacks against the French and their makhzen allies at Oran in 1832.
-In the same year, tribal elders in the territories near Mascara chose Muhieddine's son, twenty-five-year-old Abdelkader, to take his place leading the jihad.
 Abdelkader, who was recognized as Amir al-Muminin (commander of the faithful), quickly gained the support of tribes in the western territories.
 In 1834 he concluded a treaty with General Desmichels, who was then military commander of the province of Oran.
 In the treaty, which was reluctantly accepted by the French administration, France recognized Abdelkader as the sovereign of territories in Oran province not under French control, and authorized Abdelkader to send consuls to French-held cities.
 The treaty did not require Abdelkader to recognize French rule, something glossed over in its French text.
 Abdelkader used the peace provided by this treaty to widen his influence with tribes throughout western and central Algeria.

 While d'Erlon was apparently unaware of the danger posed by Abdelkader's activities, General Camille Alphonse Trézel, then in command at Oran, did see it, and attempted to separate some of the tribes from Abdelkader.
 When he succeeded in convincing two tribes near Oran to acknowledge French supremacy, Abdelkader dispatched troops to move those tribes to the interior, away from French influence.
 Trézel countered by marching a column of troops out from Oran to protect the territory of those tribes on 16 June 1835.
 After exchanging threats, Abdelkader withdrew his consul from Oran and ejected the French consul from Mascara, a de facto declaration of war.
 The two forces clashed in a bloody but inconclusive engagement near the Sig River.
 However, when the French, who were short on provisions, began withdrawing toward Arzew, Abdelkader led 20,000 men against the beleaguered column, and in the Battle of Macta routed the force, killing 500 men.
 The debacle led to the recall of Comte d'Erlon.